 Come well prepared

 This is a slight continuation from the tip above, but it’s worth breaking it out into two pieces.
-During a speed networking event it is extremely important to be well prepared, efficient and goal oriented.
+During a speed networking event, it is extremely important to be well prepared, efficient, and goal-oriented.
 There is very little time for small talk in contrast to other networking sessions.
 Prepare yourself by setting goals and outcomes that allow you to deliver the message that you want to communicate.
 In other words, know what you want to convey and prioritize that heavily.
 You don’t have time to set things up as much as you would in a normal networking event.
 This can feel unnatural for some people at first, and it does take practice.
 Typically once you get into the swing of things you will find your groove and feel more comfortable getting right to the point.
-Also, don’t forget to bring a stack of business cards and preferably a folder or one-pager that clearly describes your company and what you offerings are.
+Also, don’t forget to bring a stack of business cards and preferably a folder or one-pager that clearly describes your company and what your offerings are.

 Always have the end in mind

-Before the speed networking event begins, set clear and concise goals and objectives to use as a guidance during the different meetings.
+Before the speed networking event begins, set clear and concise goals and objectives to use as a guide during the different meetings.
 To create a new contact in a specific local market could be an objective, but the overall goal should be more specific than that.
-A great way to set this up is by working backwards from what you need.
+A great way to set this up is by working backward from what you need.
 For example, if your business needs new clothing distribution partners that would be a good place to start.
 From there, be prepared to identify other people who might have some connections to them.
 It’s probably unlikely that you will bump into a clothing distributor directly, but meeting someone else who has is far more likely.
 This also can be very useful when reviewing business cards after the speed networking is finished.

 Be honest and show respect

 This seems pretty obvious but you would be surprised how often it is ignored.
 There is a common trap to fall into with speed networking as a matter of fact.
-Many times attendees get caught up in the “speed” element of the event and that comes at the expense of courtesy, which will actually end up wasting your time all together.
+Many times attendees get caught up in the “speed” element of the event and that comes at the expense of courtesy, which will actually end up wasting your time altogether.
 Who wants to do business with someone who isn’t polite?
 Keep it simple and respect the other person.
 Introduce yourself and exchange business cards before you begin and give the other person the chance to start unless he/she prefers not to.
 Being first has its advantages, but whoever speaks last can adjust the presentation to what they just heard, and in that way, touch on common denominators and create more interest.
 This is a helpful speed networking tip that will lead to better connections and more efficient sessions.

 You will gain from giving